d2l-ai/d2l-en/chapter_multilayer-perceptrons/kaggle-house-price.md

-Not surprisingly, our linear model will not lead to a competition winning submission but it provides a sanity check to see whether there's meaningful information in the data.
+Not surprisingly, our linear model will not lead to a competition winning submission but it provides a sanity check to see whether there is meaningful information in the data.
 If we cannot do better than random guessing here, then there might be a good chance that we have a data processing bug.